-Photoshop is an Amazing Tool which allows users to do magic things.
+Photoshop is an Amazing Tool that allows users to do magic things.
 And also Photoshop is a complicated program and many Photoshop users face difficulties.
-Here in this article, you will find some Essential and most useful tips that will make your work more convenient and faster which save a lot of time and effort.
-Master Photoshop with these keyboard shortcuts for more productive work, so learn these photoshop shortcut keys which makes photoshop designers life more easy.
+Here in this article, you will find some Essential and most useful tips that will make your work more convenient and faster which saves a lot of time and effort.
+Master Photoshop with these keyboard shortcuts for more productive work, so learns these photoshop shortcut keys which makes photoshop designers’ life easier.

 - Press Tab to hide the Toolbar and Palette, and Shift + Tab will hide only palette.